pyvista/pyvista/README.rst

 vtkInterface Overview
 =====================

 vtkInterface is a VTK helper module that takes a different approach on interfacing with VTK through numpy and direct array access.
-This module also simplifies mesh creation and plotting by adding functionality to existing VTK objects.
+This module simplifies mesh creation and plotting by adding functionality to existing VTK objects.

-This moudle is suited creating engineering plots for presentations and research papers as well as being a supporting module for other mesh dependent python modules.
+This module can be used for scientific plotting for presentations and research papers as well as a supporting module for other mesh dependent Python modules.

 Documentation
 -------------

-See `vtkInterface Documentation <http://vtkinterface.readthedocs.io/en/latest/index.html>`_ for detailed documentation and examples.
+Refer to the `main documentation page <http://vtkinterface.readthedocs.io/en/latest/index.html>`_ for detailed installation and setup details.

 Installation